 Nissan will likely price the Ariya in the USA from around USD 40,000.
 The company has started conducting some marketing activities for its VW ID.4 rival to incite consumer interest before the launch.
 It showcased the all-electric crossover at the 2021 Chicago Auto Show that opened on July 15, 2021, and ran through July 19, 2021.
 Test drives could begin towards the end of the year or preceding the launch early next year.

 Video Source: YouTube/Cars.com

 “I’m signing an executive order setting out a target of 50 percent of all passenger vehicles sold by 2030 will be electric,” U.S. President Joe Biden announced on the noon of August 5, 2021.
 The same day, Nissan announced that it plans to convert 40% of its U.S. vehicle sales to pure electric models by 2030.
 The announcement followed the January 2021 statement that confirmed electrification of entire Nissan product line-ups in key markets like Japan, China, the U.S., and European countries by the early 2030s.
 The Japanese automaker’s ultimate goal is to achieve carbon neutrality across its operations and the life cycle of its products by 2050.

 Nissan Ariya FAQs

 What is the Nissan Ariya release date?

-Customer deliveries of the Nissan Ariya in the U.S. market begins in early 2022.
+Customer deliveries of the Nissan Ariya in the U.S. market will begin in early 2022.

 Which electric SUVs will the Nissan Ariya compete with?

 What will be the base Nissan Ariya price?

-Prices of the Nissan Ariya in the USA will likely start at around $40,000.
+Prices of the Nissan Ariya in the USA will likely start at around USD 40,000.